rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Thus the ability to do good science only `in part' depends on one's financial condition.
 I beg of you, please don't let  it  be your excuse.
 A man who wants to make excuses will never be happy no matter what you give him.
 A man who just wants to work will eventually find a way.

 The man who starts at a disadvantage w.r.t to his peers, because of the virtue of being born in a poor family, in a wrong country, or in a wrong time, can still use `consistent measurable work' to produce good science.
-It is that simple.
+It might take him a decade or so to even the odds, but he may still catch up.
+One's pursuit of science does not have to restricted to one's age.
+Everyone can make some sort of contribution.It is that simple.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The Mindset</span>